-If you have been in a car accident, and the other driver was at fault, you may end up making a claim under the uninsured motorist or underinsured motorist provisions of your own automobile insurance policy.
+If you've been in a car accident, and the other driver was at fault, you could end up making a claim through the uninsured motorist or underinsured motorist provisions of your own automobile insurance policy.

-For example, suppose you are in a car accident and you incur $25,000 in medical bills and $10,000 in property damage.
-If the at-fault driver carries liability insurance with a policy limit of $10,000, the at-fault driver is underinsured.
+For example, suppose you are in a car accident and you incur $30,000 in medical bills and other injury-related losses.
+If the at-fault driver carries liability insurance with a policy limit of $20,000, the at-fault driver is underinsured (for purposes of any claim you'd make against them).
 In a situation like this, you would need to make an underinsured motorist claim on your own auto policy.